 In 2003 the Centers for Disease Control (CDC) issued a report on acute health risks of several mosquito insecticides over a four year period and found only 133 reports of human illness following mosquito spraying.
 These cases were from a population in the treated areas covering 118 million people (one illness per 887,000 people).
 They concluded that serious human health effects due to public health insecticide applications were uncommon and generally not severe, but recommended ways to reduce risks even further.
 Cities are advised to use integrated pest management strategies (as described above) and inform the public when and where spraying will occur and how to reduce chances of exposure.
 Also, persons with exposure-related health concerns should consult their health-care providers prior to aerial spraying.
 Although risks of harm should be low, everyone is advised to stay indoors during evenings when spraying is scheduled.

 The low doses of insecticides used in mosquito abatement programs explain the low risk of mosquito sprays.
-The label application rates for Duet, the product being planned for aerial spraying, range from 0.41 to 1.23 fl.oz (1-2 tablespoons, or approximately 0.0625 lbs) DUET per acre (5-6 typical home properties).
+The label application rates for Duet, the product used in Dallas’ 2012 aerial spraying efforts, range from 0.41 to 1.23 fl.oz (1-2 tablespoons, or approximately 0.0625 lbs) DUET per acre (5-6 typical home properties).
 Such rates are far below doses that would be expected to pose a health risk to humans, pets, fish and other large non-target animals.
 An estimated LD50 dose (likely fatal dose by ingestion or skin exposure) for sumithrin and prallethrin is more than 0.75 lbs for a 150 lb human.

 Q. Do the pesticides used in mosquito control cause cancer?